akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Then I shall send the Reeve.
 He has a sturdy cart and the manner of a village headman.”

 Beatrice shook her head.
 “The agisters will strip the very shoes from a horse for a ‘grazing tax,’ and the foresters bleed a man for merely looking at a deer.
-Besides, the Reeve has a large, hungry family.
+And besides, the Reeve has a large, hungry family.
 Goosie would end up in his pot before they even saw the forest.”
+A thought found its way out of her mouth, unintended: *Not for Stanwey, father*

 She looked at the charcoal basket by the hearth—the same basket her father had made for Goosie over ten years ago, now darkened by wear, but the leather strap was still supple.
 The nurse’s words echoed: *Only the King or God*.

 She looked at her father’s tired face, at the way his hand still rested on his chest.
 And just like that, she knew what she must do.

+“Father, I’ll take her.”

+He shook his head.
+“It's hardly safe for you, daughter.”

-“Father, I’ll take her.
-I’ll walk the old Roman road and blend with the charcoal-bearers.
+“I can walk the old Roman road and blend with the charcoal-bearers.
 Goosie can hide in a basket on my hip.”
 She paused.
 “Besides, I’m on the King’s business if anyone asks.”

 Harold studied her face.

+“Your mother would be proud of you.”

-For a moment, something flickered in his eyes—the old sharpness, the man who had ridden with kings.
+And for a moment, something flickered in his eyes—the old sharpness, the man who had ridden with kings.

-“Your mother would have been proud of you.”

 Beatrice’s throat tightened.
-She set down the basket — Goosie honked in protest — and quickly hugged her father fiercely.
+She set down the basket — with a protest from Goosie — and quickly hugged her father fiercely.
 He felt thinner and more frail than he should.

 “Perhaps I should go,” he murmured into her hair.

 “Nay, Father,” She said, pulling back, blinking hard.
-“I’ll be home by dark.”
+“Nay, I’ll be home by dark.”

 She settled Goosie in the basket and set out.